 The nutritional information has been calculated using an online recipe nutrition calculator such as Verywellfit.com and is intended for informational purposes only.
 These figures should be used as a general guideline and not be construed as a guarantee.

-The crepe recipe was adapted from the book of Pierre Hermé, "Le Larousse des Desserts"".
 The recipe was originally published on February 10, 2018.
 It has been revised to include improved content and photos.
-All posted pictures are mine.

 Krissy Allori says